rgeraldporter/inquiry-monad-futures/README.md

-# Inquiry Monad Futures
+# Inquiry: Futures
-### v0.7.0

-Inquiry creates a process flow that allows one to chain multiple functions together to test a value ("subject"), granting observability over all results and returning a full report containing successes, failures, and the original test subject without mutation.
+Inquiry is an expressive API that allows one ask multiple questions about a subject value, and observe all results.
+This process returns a collection of all passes, fails, and the original subject value.

-Inquiry's API is comparible to Promises, and is designed to have an expressive, friendly API.
-It utilizes the concepts of functional programming, though experience with functional programming is not meant to be a requirement for ease of use.
-To those experienced with functional programming, Inquiry can be compared with an `Either` or a `Validation` library.

 ## Documentation